arthexis/Tome/Mysteries/Principia/README.md

 ### Formulae

 Initiates can use more complex spells that go beyond the Four Principia.
-These High Rituals or Formulae, have far-reaching effects and are capable of great miracles.
+These High Rituals or __Formulae__, have far-reaching effects and are capable of great miracles.
 Complex Formulae are created by combining the basic Moves in specific orders.

 The Formulae section contains a list of the most common High Rituals that a Magus can learn.